dballowe7912/algorithm-challenge-dictionary/DataStructures/singlyLinkedList/singlyLinkedList.md

 - Set the .next property on the newNode to be the previous next
 - Increment the length
 - Return true

+## Part 8: Remove
+Removing a node from the Linked List at a specific location.
+- If the index is less than zero or greater than the length, return undefined
+- If the index is the same as the length - 1, use the pop method
+- If the index is 0 use the shift method
+- Else use the get method and access the node at the index - 1
+- Set the next property on that node to be the next of the next node
+- Decrement the length
+- Return the value of the removed node

+## Part 9: Reverse
+Reversing the Linked List **in place**
+- Swap the head and the tail
+- Create a variable called next
+- Create a variable called prev
+- Create a variable called node and initialize it to the head property
+- Loop through the list
+- Set next to be the next property on whatever node is
+- Set the next property on the node to be whatever prev is
+- Set prev to be the value of the node variable
+- Set the node variable to be the value of the next variable